RicoSuter/Namotion.Messaging/README.md

 - **IMessageReceiver**
     - `GetMessageCountAsync(cancellationToken)`: Gets the count of messages waiting to be processed.
     - `ListenAsync(handleMessages, cancellationToken)`: Starts listening and processing messages with the `handleMessages` function until the `cancellationToken` signals a cancellation.
-    - `KeepAliveAsync(messages, timeToLive, cancellationToken)`: Extends the message lock timeout on the given message.
+    - `KeepAliveAsync(messages, timeToLive, cancellationToken)`: Extends the message lock timeout on the given messages.
     - `ConfirmAsync(messages, cancellationToken)`: Confirms the processing of messages and removes them from the queue.
-    - `RejectAsync(messages, cancellationToken)`: Rejects a message and requeues it for later reprocessing.
+    - `RejectAsync(messages, cancellationToken)`: Rejects messages and requeues them for later reprocessing.
-    - `DeadLetterAsync(messages, reason, errorDescription, cancellationToken)`: Removes the message and moves it to the dead letter queue.
+    - `DeadLetterAsync(messages, reason, errorDescription, cancellationToken)`: Removes the messages and moves them to the dead letter queue.
 - **Message\<T>:**
 - **Message:** A generic message implementation.